Restenneth Priory

 The site was excavated in 1883 by William Galloway and Dr John Stuart.

-All except the tower is now in ruins, which are a Scheduled Ancient Monument.
+All except the tower is now in ruins, which are a scheduled monument.

 For the tourist, Restenneth Priory is just outside the medium-sized town of Forfar.
 It shares an access road with the Angus Archives.
 There is a short path from the closest parking area to the priory.
 While at the priory, the town and the roads nearby are not visible, so the fields and the medieval (or maybe earlier) architecture are the only things to be seen.